Day Hike from Taipei: Yangmingshan National Park

 Make sure to start your day at the Yangmingshan National Park visitor center!
 It’s not far from the bus stop and the rangers there would love to help you!
-We arrived when the visitor center opened and the ranger was thrilled we came, giving us some awesome advice on how to experience the park and most importantly, a map!
-It would take multiple days to see all of Yangmingshan but we recommend starting with the Mt.
+We arrived when the visitor center opened and the ranger was thrilled we came, giving us some awesome advice on how to experience the park and most importantly, he gave us a map!
+It would take multiple days to see all of Yangmingshan but we recommend starting your day with the Mt.
 Qixing hike.

 This hike is only about 2.4 km (1.5 mi) to the peak from the visitor center and then another 1.6 km (1.0 mi) down.
 Not a long hike by any means.
 HOWEVER!
 It’s straight up!
 The trail is all stairs so be prepared to feel the burn.
-We feel sorry for whoever laid this path, though it is beautiful!
+But hopefully you’re too enthralled with it’s beauty to be tired!

 We’ve done 10 hour day hikes that climb higher elevations, but Mt.
 Qixing took some serious effort!
 Add the steepness and Taiwan’s humidity and you’ve got a bit of a challenge.

 The burn was well worth the amazing views at the top.
 You can see Taipei from above and plenty of lush, rolling green that flows perfectly in the breeze.
 You can even catch a glimpse of Taipei 101 in the far distance (on a clear day).
 It was pretty overcast during our hike but the view is still great!

 On your way down you will pass sulfur deposits (this area was popular for sulfur mining in the old gunpowder trade), more lush green beauty and even more steep stairs so don’t go too fast!

 If hiking later in the morning or afternoon, be prepared for rain.
 We barely missed the downpour, as clouds came rolling over us while descending the peak after lunch time.
 If it does rain on your hike, the rocks can become very slippery so take care on those steep steps!